Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 1. When using Hub Networking with Azure Firewall

     1. Create subdirectory: `hub-azfw-policy` (i.e. `./config/networking/CanadaESLZ-main/hub-azfw-policy`)
-    1. Create JSON parameters file with name `azure-firewall-policy.parameters.json` (any name can be used) in directory created on step 1 (i.e. `./config/networking/CanadaESLZ-main/hub-azfw-policy/azure-firewall-policy.parameters.json`).
+    1. Create JSON parameters file with name `azure-firewall-policy.parameters.json` (any name can be used) in the directory (i.e. `./config/networking/CanadaESLZ-main/hub-azfw-policy/azure-firewall-policy.parameters.json`).
     1. Define deployment parameters based on example below.

         * Set the values for the Azure tags that would be applied to the logging resources.